Deng Xiaoping's southern tour: The tour

-At the age of 87, Deng Xiaoping began his southern tour on January 18, 1992, when he visited the Wuchang District of Wuhan in Hubei Province as well as Changsha in Hunan Province.
-He then visited several cities in Guangdong Province, including Shenzhen, Zhuhai and Guangzhou from January 19 to 29.
-After that, he briefly stayed in Jiangxi Province, and on January 31 Deng arrived in Shanghai, the last stop of his southern tour.
-After spending the 1992 Chinese New Year in Shanghai, Deng briefly visited Nanjing in Jiangsu Province as well as Anhui Province on his way back to Beijing on February 20.
+At the age of 87, Deng Xiaoping began his southern tour on 18 January 1992 when he visited the Wuchang District of Wuhan in Hubei Province as well as Changsha in Hunan Province.
+He then visited several cities in Guangdong Province, including Shenzhen, Zhuhai and Guangzhou from 19 to 29 January.
+After that, he briefly stayed in Jiangxi Province, and on 31 January Deng arrived in Shanghai, the last stop of his southern tour.
+After spending the 1992 Chinese New Year in Shanghai, Deng briefly visited Nanjing in Jiangsu Province as well as Anhui Province on his way back to Beijing on 20 February.

 Family members from three generations of Deng's family traveled with him on the southern tour, including four of his five children, his wife Zhuo Lin, and several grandchildren.
 The most publicly prominent of his family members on the tour was Deng Rong.
 Deng Xiaoping's longtime secretary Wang Ruilin also accompanied him on the tour.

 Media coverage

 Initially, Deng's southern tour was ignored by Beijing and China's national media, which were then under the control of Deng's political rivals.
 Jiang Zemin, then General Secretary of the Chinese Communist Party since 1989, showed little support.
 Many mainland news sources didn't publish anything about Deng's trip, and it was reporters from Hong Kong who first made reports on the trip.
-Media in Hong Kong first reported Deng's tour after receiving confirmation from Shenzhen government, while Shenzhen Special Zone Daily later gave a detailed report on Deng's southern tour in an article on March 26, 1992, without receiving approval from the China's central government, making it the first media in mainland China to do so.
+Media in Hong Kong first reported Deng's tour after receiving confirmation from Shenzhen government, while Shenzhen Special Zone Daily later gave a detailed report on Deng's southern tour in an article on 26 March 1992, without receiving approval from the China's central government, making it the first media in mainland China to do so.
 The author of the article, local journalist Chen Xitian, had been the only print media reporter permitted to join Deng and his party during the visit to Shenzhen.

-The first public record from Deng's tour was a photograph of him during his January 21 visit to the China Folk Culture Village which was taken by Malaysian Chinese tourists and published January 22 by a Hong Kong newspaper.
+The first public record from Deng's tour was a photograph of him during his 21 January visit to the China Folk Culture Village which was taken by Malaysian Chinese tourists and published 22 January by a Hong Kong newspaper.

 Eventually, Deng Xiaoping won against the left-wing conservatives, and under enormous pressure from the military, Jiang Zemin and others changed their stance and gave in to Deng.
 As part of Deng's Southern Tour, the results of market reforms were broadcast widely on television.